 A recent study (2016) found that cats overdue on their rabies vaccine often still had a high antibody titer and did not need to be quarantined or euthanized if exposed to a rabid animal.
 Here is the study:

 SAMPLING INSTRUCTIONS FOR HAIR MINERAL TESTING – VERY IMPORTANT!

 1. Do not bath your cat with soap just before sampling the hair.
 This is because it washes out the sodium and potassium, and will skew the test.
 There is no need to give the cat a bath before sampling the hair.
 See below if you just bathed your cat.

 2. Wash the head area of your cat with a little alcohol on a cloth or napkin.
-Do not use soap and water even though clean well.
-The reason is that they can wash out the water-soluble minerals more than alcohol.
+Do not use soap.

-3. Now cut the hair sample from the head, near the brain.
-Do not take the sample from the belly, or anywhere else.
-Only take it from the head, and near the brain for the most accurate readings.
+3. Cut the hair sample from the head, near the brain.
+This is better than taking the sample from the belly, or anywhere else.

 Also be sure to cut enough hair or fur so it fills a tablespoon to overflowing.

 If you have just bathed your cat with soap, you must wait until the hair is fully dry before sampling it.
 Then brush the fur on the head near the brain for 5 minutes before sampling the hair.
 This causes some of the natural oils to be restored to the hair.
 Otherwise, the test results will be less accurate.